smileys-tavern/smileys_umbrella/README.md

   * The currently implemented bots scrape RSS feeds and transfer these summaries into Posts, allowing visitors to link into the full content and comment and vote on it here if they wish.
   * An example of one such is /r/news

+* Email Subscriptions
+  * Smileys Caretaker sends out emails asyncronously to every user with a subscription set
+  * Subscriptions will basically send the update info available in the sidebar, updating a user on:
+    * Shouts from other users
+    * Comment and vote activity on their very own latest posts
+    * New subscribers and posts on users Subscribed to rooms

 * Real Time Updates
   * All voting, comment counts and responses to your content are updated to the visitors client in real time via efficient channels
   * A rolling time window of content is kept in state at all times, so x hours of new content counts or user pings or responses to logged in users posts for example